vibbits/introduction-to-generative-ai/README.md

     "@type": "CreativeWork",
     "@id": "https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE"
   },
-  "description": "TeSS, how can I help you?
-This is our interactive hands-on course about efficient use of the ELIXIR TeSS platform.", "keywords": "FAIR, OPEN, Bioinformatics, Teaching, TeSS", "name": "TeSS, how can I help you?",
+  "description": "Strategic Use of Generative AI - this is our hands-on course for general use and research-specific use of Generative AI.", "keywords": "FAIR, OPEN, Generative AI, Writing, Ethics, Scripting", "name": "Strategic Use of Generative AI",
   "license": "https://creativecommons.org/licenses/by/4.0/",
   "educationalLevel": "beginner",
   "competencyRequired": "none",
   "teaches": [
-    "search events and material in TeSS via direct and faceted search", "add manually and automatically events and material to TeSS", "extract events and material from TeSS by using TeSS widgets" ],
+    "Providing a background of the evolution of generative AI models", "Providing an overview of the features and capabilities of genAI", "Analysing prompt engineering techniques for different purposes", "Exploring several applications of genAI in academic research (afternoon session)", "Providing hands-on experience with using different genAI tools for work and research purposes", "Critically evaluating the AI generated outcomes" ],
-  "audience": "training providers",
+  "audience": "researchers",
   "inLanguage": "en-US",
   "learningResourceType": [
     "tutorial"